zhangxx0/zhangxx0.github.io/_posts/2017-07-19-everydayguess.markdown

     - 猜图
 ---

-> If more of us valued food and cheer and song above hoarded gold, it would be a merrier world. -**John·Ronald·Reuel·Tolkien**
+> If more of us valued food and cheer and song above hoarded gold, it would be a merrier world. ——**John·Ronald·Reuel·Tolkien**